SurajSinghania82/anything-llm/README.md

 ## 👋 Contributing

-- [Contributing to AnythingLLM](./CONTRIBUTING.md) - How to contribute to AnythingLLM.
+- [Contributing to AthenaLLM](./CONTRIBUTING.md) - How to contribute to AthenaLLM.

 ## 💖 Sponsors